 Throughout these litigation matters against Roku and the others identified above, Roku has filed multiple IPR requests with the PTAB on all patents at issue in the 2018 Lawsuit, the ITC Action, and the 2020 Lawsuit (see discussion above).
 To date, the PTAB has denied Roku's request fourteen times, and granted Roku's request twelve times.
 Roku has since filed two IPRs on two of our patents not yet asserted against it, and we are awaiting the PTAB's institution decision with respect to those new IPR requests.
 Of the twelve IPR requests granted by the PTAB, the results were mixed, with the PTAB upholding the validity of many of our patent claims and invalidating others.
-Most of these PTAB actions have been completed, so we will petition the District Court to lift the stay on the 2018 and 2020 cases.
+Most of these PTAB actions have been completed, and as soon as we learn the decision of the U.S. Supreme Court, we expect to be able to petition the District Court to lift the stay on the 2018 and 2020 cases.